dldevinc/paper-rq/README.md

 pip install rq-scheduler
 ```

-If you need to run multiple isolated schedulers, you can use the class
+If you need to run multiple isolated schedulers on the same server, you should
-`paper_rq.scheduler.Scheduler`.
-It reads the Redis keys from the `RQ` setting:
+use the class `paper_rq.scheduler.Scheduler`.
+It reads the Redis keys from
+the `RQ` setting:

 ```python
 # settings.py